 Let’s Talk about the Yummy Sesame Sauce!

 My homemade meatballs work so well with my sweet and tangy sesame sauce for this recipe.
-The sauce is low carb and sugar free but you’d never know because it is super delicious and very reminiscent of those tasty sauce you find at your local Asian Food buffet.
+The sauce is low carb and sugar-free but you’d never know because it is super delicious and very reminiscent of those tasty sauces you find at your local Asian Food buffet.

 Remember, the meatballs alone are yummy and would be so good with pasta sauce, but let me tell you friends, this sesame sauce just takes them to a new level of flavor town!

 The sauce is the perfect balance of sweet, tangy, and nutty.
-The great thing about this sauce is that all the ingredients are simple to find in your local WalMart of grocery store.
+The great thing about this sauce is that all the ingredients are simple to find in your local Walmart or the grocery store.

 Here’s What You’ll Need For the Sauce:

 I usually mix up my sauce while my meatballs are in the oven baking.
 They bake for about 25 minutes so that is the perfect time to get this sauce whipped up so it will be ready to pour over them when they come out of the oven.

 To make the sauce all you have to do is add all the ingredients into a saucepan, except the Xanthan Gum, and turn to bring them up to a simmer on medium-high heat.
 Don’t walk away from the sauce while it is cooking.

 Once the sauce is at a low simmer it’s time to thicken it up some.
 That step includes you carefully sprinkling the Xanthan Gum into the sauce very slowly whisking the entire time!

 Xanthan Gum is an effective thickening agent and stabilizer that is used to thicken low-carb dishes and it prevents ingredients from separating.
 It is used because it is much lower in carbs compared to corn starch.